Complete convergence theorem for a two-level contact process: Graphical representation

 The graphical representation is a useful tool for studying particle systems.
 We will now describe our graphical representation and use it to construct a dual process.

-We start by introducing the graphical representation of the basic contact process $A_t$.
-We create Poisson processes $\alpha_{x, y}(t)$ and $\beta_x (t)$ for all choices of $x$ and $y$.
-Let $\alpha_{x, y}(t)$, the birth processes have rate $ \lambda $, and let the $\beta_x (t)$, death processes have rate 1, and they are mutually independent.
-Whenever an arrival of $\alpha_{x, y}(t)$ occurs, we put an arrow from $(x,t)$ to $(y,t)$ to mark a birth event.
-Whenever an arrival of $\beta_x (t)$ occurs, put a ``$\delta$'' symbol at $(x,t)$ in the graphical representation, representing a death event.
-To define the dual process $A_s^T$, we specify a time $T$ and an initial condition $A_0^T$.
-An ``active path'', as defined in \cite{L99}, goes up in time and may go through arrows in their direction, but may not cross an ``$\delta$'' symbol.
-Let $A_s^T = \{ x\in \mathbb{Z} ^ d |\exists y \in A_0^T \textnormal{ such that there is a path from }(x,T-s)\textnormal{ to }(y,T)\}$ so that it has the dual property: where $A_0^T=C$.
-To find $A_s^T$ in general, we start from $A_0^T$ at time $T$.
-For each site in $A_s^T$, we go down its timeline.
-When we encounter a death symbol, we remove the site from the dual process.
-When we see a birth arrow pointing to the a site in the dual, the site on the other end of the arrow is added into the dual process.
+We start by introducing the graphical representation of the contact process $A_t$.
+We create a space-time set $\mathbb{Z} ^d \times [0, +\infty)$.
+We use Poisson processes $\alpha_{x, y}(t)$ and $\beta_x (t)$ to indicate an attempted birth event from $x$ to $y$ and an attempted death event at $x$ in the contact process, respectively.
+The birth event processes have rate $ \lambda $ and the death event processes have rate 1, and we let them be mutually independent.
+Whenever an arrival of $\alpha_{x, y}(t)$ occurs, we put an arrow from $(x,t)$ to $(y,t)$ to mark a possible birth event.
+Whenever an arrival of $\beta_x (t)$ occurs, we put a ``$D$'' symbol at $(x,t)$ in the graphical representation, representing a possible death event.
+An ``active path'', as defined in \cite{L99}, goes up in time and may go through arrows in their direction, but may not cross an ``$D$'' symbol, and thus we naturally have